Chatanga/codingame-hs-skeleton/README.md

 "# convention" explaned below, you should be able to replay this game locally.
 Note that it is a replay, a post-mortem in other words.
 You can change the bot code along the way leading to potentially different output, but it won't change the replay itself.
-Your bot’s output are always ignored in a replay and it’s only a mean to debug a past game.
+Your bot’s output is always ignored in a replay and it’s only a mean to debug a past game.

 ```haskell
 λ> doReplay 123456789